evgomes/jwt-api/README.md

 ![403 Forbidden](https://raw.githubusercontent.com/evgomes/jwt-api/master/images/403-forbidden.png)

-If you log in as an admin and do a GET request to the admin endpoint, you will receive the following content as response:
+If you sign in as an admin and do a GET request to the admin endpoint, you will receive the following content as response:

 ![Admin restricted data](https://raw.githubusercontent.com/evgomes/jwt-api/master/images/getting-data-as-admin.png)

-If you pass an invalid token to any of the endpoints (a expired one of a token that was changed by hand, for example), you will get a `401 unauthorized` response.
+If you pass an invalid token to any of the endpoints (a expired one or a token that was changed by hand, for example), you will get a `401 unauthorized` response.

 ![401 Unauthorized](https://raw.githubusercontent.com/evgomes/jwt-api/master/images/unauthorized-for-admins.png)

 #### Refreshing tokens

 Imagine you have a single page application or a mobile app and you do not want that users have to log in again every time an access token expires.
 To deal with it, you can get a new token with a valid refresh token.
-This way, you can keep users logged in without explicitly asking them to log in again.
+This way, you can keep users logged in without explicitly asking them to sign in again.

 To refresh a token, do a POST request to `http://localhost:5000/api/token/refresh` passing a valid refresh token and the user's e-mail in the body of the request.